2024 Islamabad SCO summit

 The SCO Islamabad Summit 2024 was the 23rd annual Council of Heads of Government (CHG) of the Shanghai Cooperation Organisation held between 15 and 16 October 2024 in Islamabad, Pakistan.

 Member states leaders and other Delegates in attendance

 The summit saw participation from the following SCO member states, observer states and guests:

 The Indian External Affairs Minister S. Jaishankar thanked his counterpart, Pakistani Deputy Prime Minister Ishaq Dar, and the people of Pakistan for the warm reception he received.
 He acknowledged the significance of his meetings, including face-to-face discussions with Dar during the summit.
-There were news reports in the media claimed that Pakistan and India have unofficially agreed to reengage in cricket diplomacy, with the scope and modalities of possible discussions to be determined at a later stage.
+News reports in the media claimed that Pakistan and India have unofficially agreed to reengage in cricket diplomacy, with the scope and modalities of possible discussions to be determined at a later stage.